SAI360/Compliance360-API-Documentation/Meta.md

-# REST API - Metadata Documentation
+# API - Metadata Documentation

 Metadata is used to describe the business objects within the Compliance 360 system.
 The metadata access methods allow a caller to read the definitions of the business data and how it relates to other elements of data.